 The information contained in this material is for information purposes only.
 This material should not be relied on or treated as a substitute for specific advice relevant to any particular circumstances.
 Appropriate steps to manage any of the risks described herein will vary depending on particular circumstances.
 This material should be considered in addition to all other relevant information, including the advice of professional advisors, best practices suggested by health and safety organizations and the requirements of any applicable policy of insurance.
-SUITELIFE Underwriting Managers makes no guarantee of results, and assumes no liability in connection with the use of this document and explicitly disclaims all warranties, express or implied, including any warranty of merchantability or fitness for a particular purpose.
+SUITELIFE Underwriting Managers makes no guarantee of results, and assumes no liability in connection with the use of this document and explicitly disclaims all warranties.
 SUITELIFE Underwriting Managers shall not be liable for any direct, indirect or consequential damages from either the information herein contained, or the safety suggestions herein made.
 Moreover, it cannot be assumed that every acceptable safety procedure is contained herein, or that abnormal or unusual circumstances may not warrant or require further or additional procedures.

 SUITELIFE Underwriting Managers is a series of RSG Underwriting Managers, LLC, a Delaware limited liability company based in Illinois.
-RSG Underwriting Managers, LLC, is a subsidiary of Ryan Specialty Group, LLC (RSG).
+RSG Underwriting Managers, LLC, is a subsidiary of Ryan Specialty Group, LLC (RSC).
 SUITELIFE Underwriting Managers works directly with brokers, agents and insurance carriers, and as such does not solicit insurance from the public.
-Some products may only be available in certain states, and some products may only be available in certain states, and some products may only be available from surplus lines insurers.
-In California: RSG Insurance Services, LLC (License #OE50879). ©2021 Ryan Specialty Group, LLC
+Some products may only be available in certain states, and some products may only be available from surplus lines insurers.
+In California: RSG Insurance Services, LLC (License #0E50879). @2021 Ryan Specialty Group, LLC